msang/hateval/SemEval2019-Task5/datasets/README.md

 In this repository you will find the datasets for SemEval-2019 Task 5:

-* August 20, 2018 ('Practice' phase): Trial data for English and Spanish, consisting of 100 tweets per file
+* Trial data for English and Spanish (August 20, 2018 )
-* September 17, 2018 ('Development' phase): Training data for taskA-English, taskA-Spanish, taskB-English, taskB-Spanish
+* Training data for taskA-English, taskA-Spanish, taskB-English, taskB-Spanish (September 17, 2018)
-* January 10, 2019: Test data for taskA-English, taskA-Spanish, taskB-English, taskB-Spanish
+* Test data for taskA-English, taskA-Spanish, taskB-English, taskB-Spanish (January 10, 2019)

 ## Useful links: ##
 * <a href="" target="_blank">CodaLab website of the task</a>